Monday, January 7, 2013

 And I don’t mean simply going out and buying the latest closet organizers.
 Although pretty boxes are sometimes the kick in the pants that gets you started.

-Organization Tip 2: Simplify
+Organization tip 2: Simplify

 Here’s where we talk about uncluttering your home.
 FlyLady suggests making regular sweeps of the house, grabbing what isn’t useful or attractive, and getting rid of it.